LowLevelDaniel/COIL/CONTRIBUTING.md

   - Follow the existing Markdown style
   - Keep technical documentation separate from usage guides
   - Specify version compatibility for all features
+  - Always clarify that the specification is documentation-only and not an implementation

 ## Specification Change Process